VasiliDrakopoulos/RNAseq-Analysis/README.md

 ...
 3. You can now run the script but would need to change line 18 to be what you have called your conditions in the metadata file for instance mine are male and female-simply just change male and female to your groups: contrast = ("condition", "male", "female")

+You will also need to change the User settings from line 13-15 where your full gene counts, metadata file (which was previously created with sample/condition), and output
 4. Now run the script in your python environment: cd  (your file directory with the script) python de_analysis.py

-**For analysis run Analysis.py, for matplotlib figures of volcano plots, and heatmaps.**
+For analysis run Analysis.py, for matplotlib figures of volcano plots, and heatmaps.
 For analysis, you will need your deseq2_results.csv, full_gene_counts.csv, and metadata.csv.
 Volcano plot
 -Can specific two-tiers of significance and log2foldchange if needed